ksertugrul/Hello-word/README.md

 # Hello-word
-this is my first public repository
+what about this

+im so happy cause today i found my friends